Historian of My Existence

 From a very young age I learned the difference between being seen, verses being heard.
 I discovered that unless I open my mouth to say something people will assume what I am thinking just by looking at me.

 This realization hit me one day when I was perhaps 6 or 7 years of age.
-I was at a family function desperately wanting to play with this . . .
+I was at a family function desperately wanting to . . .

 Our time in New Orleans has come to an end.